 Advocating for global health security

 MSH works on its own and in collaboration with global non-profits, academic organizations, and the private sector to educate policymakers on the importance of funding global health security, and COVID-19 response in particular.
-We frequently communicate to the media about COVID-19 and the importance of health systems strengthening to prevent and contain infectious disease.
-Outlets for recent contributions and appearances include The Guardian, BBC Radio and World News Live, France 24, The Wall Street Journal, Devex, Global Health NOW, and Canada’s Jerry Agar show.
-Learn more
+We frequently communicate to the media about COVID-19 and the importance of health systems strengthening to prevent and contain infectious diseases.
+Outlets for recent contributions and appearances include The Guardian, The Washington Post, Forbes, BBC Radio and World News Live, The Hill, Scientific American, The Irish Times, France 24, The Wall Street Journal, DEVEX, Global Health NOW, Voice of America, Next Billion, STAT, Think Global Health, Truthout, Knowable Magazine, Daily Monitor, and Canada’s “Jerry Agar Show.”
+LEARN MORE